darrylblake/mvp/_PRESS-RELEASE.md

 - Gauge the general interest on an idea you just presented
 - Get the level of understanding from your students
 - Guidance on which path to go down
-Saving you time and wasted effort, providing all of the above acurately, in realtime - when it matters the most.
+Saving you time and wasted effort, providing all of the above acurately, in real-time - when it matters the most.

 ## Problem ##
 Dealing with large groups of people, it's hard to gauge and determine the general consensus.
 A simple thumbs check with the audience is an effective way to get feedback.
 But results are often skewed as everyone can see everyone elses response.

 ## Solution ##
-Thumbs check provides allows for accurate and private feedback.
-The presenter can immediately decide where to go next based on realtime feedback, and can reassess as often as required.
+ThumbsCheck allows for accurate, private and instant feedback.
+The presenter can immediately decide where to go next based on real-time responses, and can reassess as often as required.

 ## Quote from Founder ##
 Suck till you don't suck so much...

 ## How to Get Started ##
-Thumbs Check doesn't require any download from either side.
-Simple visit the site, select if you are part of the audience or the presenter.
+ThumbsCheck doesn't require any download from either side.
+Simply visit the site, select if you are part of the audience or the presenter.
 Presenters will be provided with a short unique number to allow their audience to provide feedback on.

 ## Customer Quote ##
-"I was always going on the most random tangets.
-ThumbsCheck put a stop to all of that, pronto!
+"I was always going on the most random tangents.
+ThumbsCheck put a stop to all of that!
 Thanks ThumbsCheck... 👍👍👍"

 ## Closing and Call to Action ##
 Save your audiences from boring undending drivel, use ThumbsCheck today!